mcawalsh/aks-dotnet9-demo/README.md

 ### 7. Horizontal Pod Autoscaling (HPA)

-The **Horizonal Pod Autoscaler (HPA)** automatically scales the number of pods in a deployment based on observed CPU or memory usage.
+The **Horizontal Pod Autoscaler (HPA)** automatically scales the number of pods in a deployment based on observed CPU or memory usage.

 The targets for these are defined in ```helm/demoapi/values.yaml```.